B次元官网网址

 "At this point it seems as if they are just trying to wait for us all to die off," Warkentin said.

-They had re-applied to the province in 2024 for disaster funding relief to have their properties, but were all denied, again.
+They had re-applied to the province in 2024 for disaster funding relief, but were denied, again.

 When the rivers of water and debris came pouring off a nearby mountainside toward his property in November 2021, it all stopped just at his fenceline.